material-motion/material-motion/starmap/specifications/streams/interactions/Tossable.md

 # Tossable specification

-This is the engineering specification for the concreate `Tossable` interaction type.
+This is the engineering specification for the `Tossable` interaction.

 ## Overview